 Conti Tipocolor, Breaking News

-Please be advised that Conti Tipocolor will be closed from 24-12-2016 to 01-01-2017 Merry Christmas and Happy New Year!
-Christmas is knocking at the door and NY Times Gift […]
+Please be advised that Conti Tipocolor will be closed from 22-12-2018 to 01-01-2019 Merry Christmas and Happy New Year!
+Conti is very proud of having produced 3 books that were awarded […]

 Conti Tipocolor, a special history in Firenze